On the structure of phase transition maps for three or more coexisting phases: A related Bernstein-type theorem -- Statements and proofs

 In Theorem \ref{bernstein-theorem-2} we assume that the partition is minimizing, a much stronger condition than stability.
 The smoothness follows by the regularity results of White mentioned after the statement of Theorem \ref{bernstein-theorem-1} above.

 The proof of Theorem \ref{bernstein-theorem-2} is based on the following lemma.

 \begin{lemma} There holds $\M(\partial A \corner B_R) \leq CR^2$. \end{lemma}

-\begin{proof}[Proof of Theorem \ref{bernstein-theorem-2}] Accepting for the moment the estimate in Lemma \ref{inequality-mass-2}, we conclude as follows.
+\begin{proof}[Proof of Theorem \ref{bernstein-theorem-2}] We employ a dimension reduction argument.
+Accepting for the moment the estimate in Lemma \ref{inequality-mass-2}, we conclude as follows.
 By regularity facts (see the proof of Lemma \ref{inequality-mass-2} below), Chan's theorem above applies and gives that $A \setminus \Sigma_3$ is a union of planar pieces.
 By the hypothesis that the liquid edges (now straight lines) do not intersect, $A$ has cylindrical structure, $A=A_2 \times\R$, where $A_2$ is a complete minimizing partition in $\R^2$.
 Thus, by Theorem \ref{bernstein-theorem-1} we are set. \end{proof}

 We note that it is easy to see that the cone at infinity $C_{\infty}$ for the two triple junction system in Figure \ref{figure5a} is as in Figure \ref{figure5b}, which is not minimizing.

 The result of Theorem \ref{bernstein-theorem-2} states in particular that for minimizing $3$-partitions, the liquid edge is connected, or equivalently that each phase is connected.
 This question can be addressed in bounded domains $U \subset \R^n$.
 In \cite{alikakos-faliagas2}, Faliagas and the author establish connectedness for strictly convex $U$ in the class of stable partitions, thus extending to $3$-partitions the work of Sternberg and Zumbrun \cite{sternberg-zumbrun}.